Primary and secondary education

 The Certificate – Secondary Education Examination, Grade-10 is the lower secondary education diploma.
 Students take their exams via the National Examinations Board (NEB).

-We compare a Certificate Secondary Education Examination, Grade-10 to a diploma.
+We compare a Certificate Secondary Education Examination, Grade-10 to a VMBO-T diploma.

 Before 2017, students completed lower secondary education with exams for a Certificate – School Leaving Certificate Examination.
 The diploma was also referred to as the School Leaving Certificate or SLC.
 Students took their exams via the Office of the Controller of Examinations (OCE).